Hygienic and Reliable Conveying of Baking Mix

 NEMO® hygienic progressing cavity pump meets high standards of hygiene

 Thanks to its special design, the pump can be cleaned without having to be disassembled.

 As popular as bakery products are, their production is often not without unforeseen difficulties, as for instance in a company making confectionery products in Southern Germany.

-Due to the difficult medium, power transmission between drive and rotor in the hygienic pump is achieved via a flexible rod.
+Due to the difficult product, power transmission between drive and rotor in the hygienic pump is achieved via a flexible rod.
 Whereas open joints would be quickly worn by abrasion and closed joints filled with oil are not permitted with food safety in mind, the flexible rod is heat-shrunk with the connection points to form a hermetic seal at both ends and functions without moving parts, friction surfaces and lubrication.
 This means high operational reliability and a long service life are achieved with low maintenance costs.

 The fact that the pump does not need to be dismantled for cleaning also contributes to this.
 The streamlined geometry of the conveying area with no dead spaces allows direct cleaning in place.
 This involves the bakery company using hot water at 60 °C to flush the pump for 20 minutes at 400 rpm.
 The special design and the materials used – above all stainless steel and highly robust elastomers – mean the lobe rotors do not get damaged in the process.